×

 As believers, we have the choice to follow God and pursue His will, thus storing rewards, glory, and honor for us in heaven.
 Or, we can do the opposite and incur tribulation and distress on our soul.

-2:9 is a continuation of 2:8 and should be considered together.
-The Greek word translated tribulation here is thlipsis, which is also translated “affliction.”
-The word translated anguish is stenochoria, also rendered “distress.”
-Both words are used by the Apostle Paul in 2 Corinthians 6:3-5 to describe difficult circumstances he encountered such as imprisonment, beatings, and anxious and difficult circumstances.
+Verse 2:9 is a continuation of 2:8 and the two should be considered together.
+The Greek word translated tribulation here is “thlipsis,” which is also translated “affliction.”
+The word translated anguish is “stenochoria,” also rendered “distress.”
+Both words are used by the Apostle Paul in 2 Corinthians 6:3–5 to describe difficult circumstances he encountered such as imprisonment, beatings, and other anxious, difficult circumstances.
 So it seems clear there will be discomfort at the judgment seat of Jesus for selfish ambition, which is the characteristic being evaluated from 2:8, or evil deeds as here in 2:9.
-This discomfort clearly applies to all humanity, Jews as well as Greeks, believers as well as unbelievers.
+There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek (v 9).
+This discomfort of tribulation and distress appears to apply to all humanity, Jews as well as Greeks, believers as well as unbelievers.

-Referring once again to the theme verse of Romans 1:16-17, the just life lived by faith is not only the best life to live in this present world, as it avoids the adverse consequences of 1:18-32, it is also the life that will benefit us most for eternity.
-The word translated “soul” here is the Greek word psuche, which is translated “life” about half the time and “soul” the other half, and simply means a living human.
+Referring once again to the theme verse of Romans 1:16–17, the just life lived by faith is not only the best life to live in this present world, as it avoids the adverse consequences of Romans 1:18–32, it is also the life that will benefit us most for eternity.

 There are three primary Greek root words translated “life” (noun) or “live” (verb):

-Continuing the sentence beginning in 2:5, Paul repeats the notion of a positive reward for living a life pointed at pleasing God by living a life of service to others.
-In 2:7 the reward is eternal life, a life experience that is completely fulfilling (eternal life is a gift when received as well as a reward when experienced, as made clear in Galatians 6:8 and 1 Timothy 6:12).
-Here the reward is glory, honor, and peace from God.
-In 2:7 glory and honor from God is what a believer is seeking to obtain by patiently continuing to do good, in verse 10 glory and honor is bestowed, along with peace.
+Continuing the sentence that begins in 2:5, Paul repeats the notion of a positive reward for living a life pointed at pleasing God by living a life of service to others.
+In 2:7, the reward is “eternal life,” a life experience that is completely fulfilling; eternal life is a gift when received (John 2:14-16) as well as a reward when experienced (Galatians 6:8, 1 Timothy 6:12).

-There is a difference between 2:7 and 2:10 that is also interesting.
-In 2:7 the believer seeks glory and honor from God along with “immortality” or “incorruption.”
-In 2:10 God grants His glory and honor but in place of immortality, “peace.”
-This is the same word used by Jesus in John 14:27 where He pronounces His peace upon the disciples in place of fear.
-Since Paul tells us to approach the Judgment of Christ with great fear (as in 2 Corinthians 5:10-11), it is of great comfort to know that one of the rewards for a life lived for God is His peace.
+There is a difference between Romans 2:7 and 2:10 that is also interesting.
+In 2:7, the believer seeks “glory and honor” from God along with “immortality” or “incorruption.”
+In 2:10, God grants His glory and honor but, in place of “immortality,” peace is granted as a reward.
+Here peace is the same word used by Jesus in John 14:27 where He pronounces His peace upon the disciples in place of fear.
+Since Paul tells us to approach the Judgment of Christ with great fear (as in 2 Corinthians 5:10–11), it is of great comfort to know that one of the rewards for a life lived for God by doing good to others is to experience His peace.

-In 2:10 the Apostle Paul makes clear that every human will stand before God and be judged for the deeds he or she did while on earth, and uses the phrase “to the Jew first and also to the Greek.”
-This seems to indicate the Jews will be judged first.
-However, the main point here is that everyone will be judged using the same approach.
-There is no partiality with God.
-God will not play favorites.
-In fact, Jesus states in Luke 12:48 that to whom much is given, much will be required.
-So, since the Jews have much, as we shall see in 3:1-3, their standard might be higher.
-But God will not play favorites, even so.
+The Apostle Paul asserts that every human will stand before God and be judged for the deeds he or she did while on earth, and uses the phrase to the Jew first and also to the Greek to describe all of humanity (vs 10).
+This seems to indicate that the Jews will be judged first.
+However, the main point here is that everyone will be judged using the same approach: For there is no partiality with God (v 11).

 Biblical Text